cdap-guides/cdap-flume-guide/README.rst

 ``WebLogAnalyticsService`` exposes an HTTP endpoint for you to query the results of processing::

-  $ curl -w'\n' -X GET http://localhost:10000/v3/namespaces/default/apps/WebLogAnalyticsApp/services/WebLogAnalyticsService/methods/views
+  $ cdap-cli.sh -u localhost:10000/default call service WebLogAnalyticsApp.WebLogAnalyticsService GET /views

 Example output::